Robert’s brother, Richard was born to William Duke of Normandy and Matilda of Flanders.

 William II invaded Normandy at the head of a large army.
 Robert and William agreed a treaty of mutual assistance which excluded their younger brother Henry from the succession.

-Robert and William lay siege to their brother, Henry’s forces at Mont St Michel.
+Robert and William lay siege to Henry’s forces at Mont St Michel.
 Henry fled to France.

 of Scotland invaded England in support of Robert’s claim to be the rightful King of England.